 “At smaller start-ups, where people absolutely need to be pulling in the same direction, OKRs are a survival tool.
 In the tech sector in particular, young companies must grow quickly to get funding before their capital runs dry.
 Structured goals give backers a yardstick for success: ‘We’re going to build this product and we’ve certified the market by talking to 25 customers – and here’s how much they’re willing to pay.”

 “At medium-size, rapidly scaling organisations, OKRs are a shared language for execution.
 They clarify expectations: ‘What do we need to get done (and fast) and who’s working on it?’
 They keep employees aligned, vertically and horizontally.”

 “In larger enterprises, OKRs are neon-lit road signs.
 They demolish silos and cultivate connections among far-flung contributors.
 By igniting front-line autonomy, they give rise to fresh solutions.
 And they keep even the most successful organisations stretching for more.”

 There are now a number of OKR management tools out there.
 And the choice between using tools like Sheets and Excel is also an interesting debate.
 Our experience is that spreadsheets are not a long-term sustainable way of getting the results you’re looking for.

 The choice of which OKR software to choose is down to a small group from which to make your decision.
 There are a few generalist OKR software solutions, but needless to say, we’re yet to find an OKR software that addressed the challenges of OKR implementation.
 Too many companies failed to make OKRs part of their performance culture.
-So we created ZOKRI, the Best OKR Software for SaaS.
+So we created ZOKRI, the OKR Sofware you will succeed with.